Dilianny/Brick-Breaker/README.md

 For best result download all files in a folder on your Desktop and upload in a server and open login.php.
 Login with username: james
            password: web
+Or go directly to the game by opening index.html